Democrats reintroduce federal CROWN Act legislation to ban hair discrimination | KRDO

 CNN has reached out to House Speaker Mike Johnson and Majority Whip Steve Scalise’s offices for comment on the legislation.

+New Jersey Sen. Cory Booker, a Democrat, and Republican Sen. Susan Collins of Maine co-sponsored the companion bill in the Senate.

+“This is not a partisan issue.
+The federal government would simply be following the lead of our states,” Booker said on Wednesday.
+“This is an issue of justice.
+This is an issue of fairness.
+This isn’t just an issue of ending discrimination that has existed for too long.
+Enough is enough.”

-The Biden administration has said it “strongly supports” a federal CROWN Act and “looks forward to working with the Congress to enact this legislation and ensure that it is effectively implemented.”
+The Biden administration previously said it “strongly supports” a federal CROWN Act and “looks forward to working with the Congress to enact this legislation and ensure that it is effectively implemented.”

 Lawmakers have worked for years to pass federal legislation to prevent hair discrimination.
 In March 2022, the then-Democratic controlled House advanced national CROWN Act legislation that later stalled in the Senate.